 Working as a researcher in Finland

-Relocation services an important help in moving to Finland
+Relocation services are an important help in moving to Finland

 Relocation services influenced Adriano’s decision to move to Finland, as he knew how difficult it is to move to a new country without help.
 “Moving to Sweden, in particular, was really difficult because I didn’t get relocation help.
 So the opportunity to have FRS helping me was one of the reasons I decided to take this job.”